yash04747/docs/docs/guides/advanced-health-status-report.md

 ---

 # Understanding The Health Status Report

-The Redux Framework System Status report is a vital tool that is used to troubleshoot issues with your site.
-With a wide variety of sections and fields, you can check your software versions, server settings, and WordPress configuration in a moment’s notice.
+The Redux Framework System Status report is a vital tool used in troubleshoot issues with your site.
+With a wide variety of sections and fields, software versions, server settings, and WordPress configuration, all may be checked in a moment’s notice.

-Plus, the System Status report is the best way that the Redux Support Team can help you!
+The System Status report is also the best way that the Redux Support Team can help you.
 Before opening a ticket, be sure to add your settings and check to see if you can troubleshoot an issue with the items below.

 ::: warning Table of Contents